feisal2x/CPUProject/README.md

 # CPUProject
-C based CPU project based on the ARM Architecturel
+C based CPU project based on the ARM Architecture

 load function
 Loads a file into memory